patanshanawaz/college-permission-system/README.md

    📌 About the Developer

-Patan Shanawaz - B.Tech CSE  | Passionate about Software Development
+Patan Shanawaz - B.Tech CSE with Cyber Security   | Passionate about Software Development and Cloud Securtiy, DevSecOps.